NetDbug/upg-bootcamp/README.md

 - [Data Analysis with PivotTables](#placeholder-excel-pivot-tables): Analyze and summarize data using PivotTables and PivotCharts.
 - [Data Analysis with SUMIF and COUNTIF](#placeholder-excel-sumif-and-countif): Perform conditional calculations using SUMIF and COUNTIF functions.

-## How to Use This Repository

-Each section contains detailed guides, examples, and exercises to help you grasp the concepts effectively.
-Feel free to follow the links above (replace "#placeholder-xxx" with actual links) and explore the topics that interest you the most.
-We encourage you to practice and experiment with the applications to enhance your skills.

-If you have any questions or need further assistance, don't hesitate to reach out to the instructors or your peers.
-Happy learning, and best of luck with your thesis preparation and data analysis tasks!